One-dimensional lattice model with an exact matrix-product ground state describing the Laughlin wave function: Introduction

 \section{Introduction}

-The fractional quantum Hall (FQH) effect has been one of the most intriguing research field in condensed matter physics during the past few decades, in both theory and experiment.\cite{QH,Laughlin} Recently the FQH effect attracts much attentions due to new developments including the observation in graphene,\cite{fqhgraphene} flat band Chern insulators \cite{chernins}, rapidly rotating bosons,\cite{boseQH} applications to topological quantum computing,\cite{qcomp} and so on.
+The fractional quantum Hall (FQH) effect has been one of the most intriguing research fields in condensed-matter physics during the past few decades, in both theory and experiment.\cite{QH,Laughlin} Recently the FQH effect has attracted much attentions due to new developments including the observation in graphene,\cite{fqhgraphene} flat band Chern insulators \cite{chernins}, rapidly rotating bosons,\cite{boseQH} applications to topological quantum computing,\cite{qcomp} and so on.

 A key property of FQH states is their topological order.
 One consequence thereof is that their physical properties are insensitive to smooth deformations of the manifold on which we choose to study them.
 Using toroidal boundary conditions, the two-dimensional (2D) continuum system in a magnetic field can be reduced to a one-dimensional (1D) lattice model.
 This fact has been exploited in a series of recent studies of the interacting many-body problem in the limit geometry of a thin torus, referred as the Tao-Thouless (TT) limit.\cite{Tao-T,Rezayi-H,Bergholtz-K,Seidel-F-L-L-M}